 Choose your program of study

-INRS University offers 14 thematic master's and 8 doctoral programs specialized in strategic areas of research.
-We invite you to learn more by consulting our brochure or the « Master's and Doctorates » Page of our Website.
+INRS University offers 14 thematic master's, 8 doctoral programs specialized, 2 short programs and one DESS in strategic areas of research.
+We invite you to learn more by consulting our programs of study.

 Find a research advisor